 This is a special anniversary year for our organization.
 Learn more here.

 The Waupaca Community Theatre has been presenting outstanding productions for nearly 40 years!
 Talented casts, full pit orchestras, a beautiful hall ... learn about our current season, past shows, and how you can play a part.

 The Waupaca Community Children's Theatre is an opportunity for young actors and actresses to be "onstage" for such musical shows as Shrek, Mulan, Seussical, and Alice in Wonderland.

-The 2018 Waupaca Art Show will be held in April and will be the 55th annual event.
+The 2022 Waupaca Art Show will be held in April and will be the 56th annual event.
 It will feature art and artists from across the region and will be at a beautiful new location, the Danes Hall.